priyanshutiwari5442/ATM-Machine-Transaction-using-python/README.md

 <h5>1) Deposit - deposit amount in your account.<br>
 2) Withdraw - Withdraw money from your account.<br>
 3) Check balance - check your existing balance in your account.<br>
-4) Change pin - providing feature of change your account pin .<br>
+4) Change pin - providing feature of change your account pin.<br>
-5) Transfer - You transfer money to recipient account .</h5>
+5) Transfer - You transfer money to recipient account.</h5>